earthobservations/phenodata/doc/forecasts.rst

 Details
 =======

-The implementation can be found in ``phenodata.dwd.pheno.DwdPhenoData.get_forecast``, and looks roughly like this:
+The implementation can be found in ``phenodata.dwd.pheno.DwdPhenoDataClient.get_forecast``, and looks roughly like this:

 .. code-block:: python